ABOUT JILL CARTER-HANSEN AKA STEWART

-Jill also creates Artist Books.
-Her work is held in public collections – including Rare Books.
-Collections in Australia and NZ.
+Jill’s work is held in public collections – including Rare Books Collections in Australia and NZ.

-Support has also been received from QEII Arts Council NZ.
-Air NZ.and Federal and State funding support for her three ‘Poetic Films
+Support has been received from QEII Arts Council NZ.
+Air NZ. and Australian Govt. funding.

-While lecturing in several areas of the visual arts and graphic design since1988, Jill has tutored in tertiary art institutes and schools, delivering numerous presentations and workshops to primary and secondary students in both New Zealand and Australia – including the Art Gallery of NSW and the NSW State Library.
+While lecturing part-time Jill has tutored in tertiary art institutes and schools, delivering numerous presentations and workshops in the visual arts to students at all levels in both New Zealand and Australia.Recently, as Poet In Residence at the RPAH, including Sydney University .she read her work at the NSW Art Gallery.Her first book

 NSW State Library Rare Books Collection